privacyidea/privacyidea-credential-provider/doc/installation.rst

    *Configure the privacyIDEA Credential Provider*

-You can also specify another **Login text**, which will be displayed underneath the provider.
+You can specify a custom **login text**, which will be displayed underneath the provider.

-You can specify if the certificate of the privacyIDEA Authentication Server should be verified.
+You can also specify if certain SSL errors shall be ignored.

-.. warning:: We recommend to always verify the certificate in productive use.
+.. warning:: We recommend NOT to ignore any SSL errors in productive use.
-   Otherwise you will be vulnurable to man-in-the-middle attacks.
+   Otherwise you will be vulnerable to man-in-the-middle attacks.
    An attacker who intercepts the communication could modify the authentication response and thus make the second factor useless.